 - Nicotine replacement therapy: When you smoke, you develop a physical dependence on a substance on tobacco called nicotine.
 Controlled doses of this substance can help you cut down on smoking gradually, without symptoms of withdrawal.
 It’s very effective: Studies show that you’re almost twice as likely to quit smoking as you would be if you don’t use it.
 You may take it in the form of chewing gum, skin patches, nasal spray, oral inhalers, tablets, or lozenges.

 - Cognitive behavioral therapy (“talk therapy”) or cessation counseling: This involves talking with a professional trained in this method.
 It can help you learn ways to manage stress and feelings that trigger your smoking.
 You may use this technique alone or with nicotine replacement therapy.

 - Support from family and friends: Those close to you can help keep you accountable so you stay on track with your goals.

 - Support groups, networks, and programs: It’s easier to quit if you have others to support you who share your experience.
 Your doctor may be able to suggest an in-person or online group that works for you.
 You can also find groups through community health programs, your local hospital, your health insurer, or the American Cancer Society.

-- Websites of cancer nonprofits or nongovernmental organizations: You can find a wealth of information and support with the click of a mouse.
-The American Lung Association, American Cancer Society, and American Heart Association are some of nonprofit agencies that offer stop-smoking resources online.
+- Websites of cancer nonprofits or nongovernmental organizations: You can find a wealth of information and support online.
+The American Lung Association, American Cancer Society, and American Heart Association are some of the nonprofit agencies that offer stop-smoking resources online.